For Mac

 Raylight for Mac puts MXF files from the P2 Card straight into Final Cut Pro!

 How do I use it?
 Raylight instantly creates link files that you import into FCP like quicktime files.
-Raylight runs as a background task and creates a special Raylight folder on your system drive.
-When a card is connected to the Mac, Raylight will scan it for a new CONTENTS folder.
-Then Raylight creates a new MXF file link for each clip on the P2 Card.
-The link file can be created in a fraction of a second and will appear in the Raylight folder soon after the P2 card is connected.
-You can also create link files for MXF files on your hard drive.
+When a card or disk drive is connected to the Mac, Raylight will scan it for a new CONTENTS folder.
+Then Raylight creates a new MXF file link for each clip on the P2 Card or P2 folder.
+The link file can be created in a fraction of a second and will then automatically appear in the Final Cut Pro bin, fully searchable and sortable by MetaData like User Clip Name and Program Name.

-The link files have the same name as the MXF files on the P2 Card, can be renamed if required, and moved anywhere on the computer.
-They can be opened with Final Cut Pro or the Quicktime Player and edited as it were an ordinary Quicktime files.
+The link files can be opened with Final Cut Pro or the Quicktime Player and edited as if they were ordinary Quicktime files.

 24PA pulldown and other redundant frames are optionally skipped over in playback, so the clips can always be native frame rate if desired.